An appraisal is investigation allowing the appraiser to come to an opinion of value.

-The Cost Approach is one of the methods that real estate appraisers use to find the worth of a house property; it involves discerning what the improvements would be worth minus physical depreciation, plus the land value.
+The Cost Approach is one of the methods that real estate appraisers use to find the worth of a home; it involves concluding what the improvements would cost less physical degradation, plus the land value.

-The Income Approach is generally used for finding the value of income-producing properties based on what an investor would pay based on the amount of income a property would bring in.
+The Income Approach is primarily used for figuring out the worth of income-producing properties based on what an investor would pay based on the amount of income a property would bring in.

 If you are applying for a loan.